-The 2019 DHS Standard Terms and Conditions apply to all new Federal financial assistance awards funded in FY 2019.
-These terms and conditions of DHS financial assistance flow down to subrecipients, unless a particular award term or condition specifically indicates otherwise.
+The 2021 DHS Standard Terms and Conditions apply to all new federal financial assistance awards funded in FY 2021.
+These terms and conditions flow down to subrecipients, unless an award term or condition specifically indicates otherwise.
+The United States has the right to seek judicial enforcement of these obligations.

-Assurances, Administrative Requirements, Cost Principles, Representations and Certifications

-DHS financial assistance recipients must complete either the Office of Management and Budget (OMB) Standard Form 424B Assurances - Non-Construction Programs, or OMB Standard Form 424D Assurances - Construction Programs, as applicable.
+Assurances, Administrative Requirements, Cost Principles, Representations and Certifications DHS financial assistance recipients must complete either the Office of Management and Budget (OMB) Standard Form 424B Assurances - Non-Construction Programs, or OMB Standard Form 424D Assurances - Construction Programs, as applicable.
 Certain assurances in these documents may not be applicable to your program, and the DHS financial assistance office (DHS FAO) may require applicants to certify additional assurances.
 Applicants are required to fill out the assurances applicable to their program as instructed by the awarding agency.
-Please contact the financial assistance office if you have any questions.
+Please contact the DHS FAO if you have any questions.

 DHS financial assistance recipients are required to follow the applicable provisions of the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards located at Title 2, Code of Federal Regulations (C.F.R.)
 Part 200, and adopted by DHS at 2 C.F.R.
 Part 3002.
+By accepting this agreement, the recipient and its executives, as defined in 2 C.F.R. § 170.315, certify that the recipient's policies are in accordance with OMB's guidance located at 2 C.F.R.
+Part 200, all applicable federal laws, and relevant Executive guidance.